ogud/DS-Maintain/CDS-maintain.md

 ## Accept after delay

-In this case, if the parent deems the request valid, it starts monitoring the CDS RRset at the child nameservers over period of time to make sure nothing changes.
+In this case, if the parent deems the request valid, it starts monitoring the CDS RRset at the child name-servers over period of time to make sure nothing changes.
 After some time or after a number of checks, preferably from different vantage points in the network, the parent accepts the CDS RRset as a valid signal to update its DS RRset for this child.